holochain/deepkey/README.md

 `ChangeRule` elements can be updated by any device currently under the same `KeysetRoot`.

+Note that the multisignature valiation does NOT require that all the signers exist as agents in deepkey.

+The `Create` for a `ChangeRule` is expected to be signed by a "1 of 1" revocation key that is not a deepkey device.

 #### Create

 - A `ChangeRule` must deserialize cleanly from the element